omoluabi44/AirBnB_clone/README.md

 show User 47f7e540-3806-42a8-bdbd-c6feba35af63
 ```

-to show all instance or instances of class, run the code respectivley
+to show all instances or instances of class, run the code respectivley
 ```
 all
 ```